Welcome to the #1 online resource for burial insurance available.

 The reason for this is that when a funeral home sells a pre-need plan it assumes the customer will hold the funeral at their facility at some point in the future.
 Having pre-paid business increases the overall value of the funeral home if, for example, it was trying to sell its business to another company.
 So, for reasons that benefit the funeral home, most of what you will be presented are pre-need plans.

-For example, if the average cost of a funeral is $10,000 and the funeral home has sold 1,000 pre-paid funerals, they have a future sales value of $10 million.
+For example, if the average cost of a funeral in the state of Florida or any state for that matter is $10,000 and the funeral home has sold 1,000 pre-paid funerals, they have a future sales value of $10 million.
 Burial life insurance cannot be assigned a value as burial insurance pays your family directly and not the funeral home.

 Talking to a funeral director is a great way to get burial insurance, just make sure you are reviewing all of your options.